An approach to categorification of some small quantum groups II: p -Differentials on U

 \subsection{The category \texorpdfstring{$\mc{U}$}{U}}

 \begin{defn} The $2$-category $\UC$ is an additive graded $\Bbbk$-linear category.
 It has one object for each $\lambda \in \Z$, where $\Z$ is the weight lattice of $\mfsl_2$.
-The $1$-morphisms are (direct sums of grading shifts of) composites of the generating $1$-morphisms $\1_{\l+2} \EC \1_\l$ and $\1_\l \FC \1_{\l+2}$, for each $\l \in \Z$.
+The $1$-morphisms are (direct sums of grading shifts of) composites of the generating $1$-morphisms $\1_{\lambda}$, $\1_{\l+2} \EC \1_\l$ and $\1_\l \FC \1_{\l+2}$, for each $\l \in \Z$.
 Each $\1_{\l+2} \EC \1_\l$ will be drawn the same, regardless of the object $\l$.
 One imagines that there is a single $1$-morphism $\EC$ which increases the weight by $2$ (from right to left).
-We draw the $1$-morphisms as oriented strands.
+We draw the identity $1$-morphism by empty diagrams labeled by $\lambda$, and the other $1$-morphisms as oriented strands.

 The weight of any region in a diagram is determined by the weight of any single region.
 When no region is labelled, the ambient weight is irrelevant.

 The $2$-morphisms will be generated by the following pictures.